coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 ### Visualization and Interpretation of Scores

-Below, a barplot and a boxplot illustrate the comparative scores of the Reward Model and PPO Model:
+Below, a boxplot and a histogram illustrate the comparative scores of the Reward Model and PPO Model:

 <p align="center">
   <img width="422" alt="image" src="https://github.com/user-attachments/assets/e592cbb4-72a9-453b-bc9f-84454466a7cf" />